-The code name for what would be the first Amiga 1000 was "Lorraine" with Motorola MC68000 microprocessor to 7.14 MHz, 768Kb of RAM (expandable to up to 8 Mb) and 256Kb ROM.
+The code name for what would be the first Amiga 1000 was "Lorraine" with a Motorola MC68000 microprocessor to 7.14 MHz, 768Kb of RAM (expandable to up to 8 Mb) and 256Kb ROM.
 The machine equipping its own chipset with advanced audio and video capabilities, and a pre-emptive conmultitarea operating system (now known as AmigaOS).

-Currently there is enough demand in Amiga hardware expansion to exist some manufacturers pequeñaos active.
-After the disappearance of Commodore, many companies have continued to sell the Amiga new models.
-Currently, Eyetech Amiga hardware sold under the AmigaOne brand.
+Currently there is sufficient demand in Amiga hardware expansion to that there are some manufacturers pequeñaos active.
+After the disappearance of Commodore, many companies have continued to sell new models Friend.
+Currently, Eyetech Amiga hardware sold under the brand AmigaOne.

 There are many websites dedicated to the Amiga, as there are still many users of these teams hoping the likely launch of the Amiga OS4.0 and new equipment.
-For example we highlight Amiga.org , AmigaWorld and Spanish Friend Zone , where in addition to other content, you can download all the games for the Amiga.
+For example we can highlight Amiga.org , AmigaWorld and Spanish Friend Zone , where in addition to other content, you can download all the games for the Amiga.

-Desktop AmigaOS, really ahead of its time
+AmigaOS desk, really ahead of his time

 We can see the AmigaOS running on a Palm in these videos a user has recorded and uploaded to YouTube: